Bigstock Subscription Sales

 0

-As you know, we have already offered anyone interested in purchasing images on Bigstock the opportunity to take advantage of prepaid credit benefits.
-Starting next week, we will be able to provide them with an incredibly popular way to purchase images – a subscription.
+As you know, we already offer buyers on Bigstock the ability to prepay with credits.
+Starting next week, we’ll provide another highly popular way to purchase images — subscriptions.

-• Each time an image is downloaded via subscription, the author receives royalties.
+• Each time an image is downloaded via a subscription, the contributor earns a royalty.

-• The more images purchased via subscription in the previous 12 months, the higher the royalty amount, up to a maximum of $0.38 per download.
+• The more subscription downloads you’ve had in the previous 12 months, the higher your royalty per download, up to a maximum of $0.38 per download.

 From